4GeeksAcademy/cybersecurity-syllabus/README.md

 # Cybersecurity Syllabus

 Cybersecurity professionals are in high demand, and the shortage of skilled workers in the field means that qualified candidates are often quickly hired.
-The skills gap in cybersecurity can work to your advantage, especially if you're willing to continue learning and advancing your skills after the bootcamp.
+The skills gap in cybersecurity can work to your advantage, especially if you're willing to continue learning and advancing your skills after the BootCamp.

+## Duration

+2 Week Prework (mandatory) + 16 weeks coursework.
+The coursework's last 2-3 weeks are reserved for a final project.

 ## Requirements